Photonsters/anycubic-photon-docs/FAQ.md

 ## MODEL SETUP & SETTINGS

+### My first print, do I have to print the test lattice cube?
+It is highly recommended that you print it.
+The test file has been presliced for the sample green resin, all you have to do is select the file and print.
+A successful test print will confirm that your Photon works as it should, and that you have properly leveled your build plate and your FEP tension is correct.
+If it did not print successfully, then troubleshooting will be easier as you can rule out problems with resin, settings or slicing.

 ### I just downloaded some cool .stl models from somewhere, how come it won't print?
 You first need to convert those 3D models by generating sliced layers into a format that your Photon understands and can print.
 This is done in what's known as a slicer program.
 A free slicer program comes included in the usb stick provided with your printer.